 Sometimes, an article needs a special notice added to it.
-This might happen if the page covers obsolete technology, or if it's about something experimental that shouldn't be used in production code.
+This might happen if the page covers obsolete technology or other material that shouldn't be used in production code.
 This article covers the most common such cases and what to do.

 How to add notice boxes